Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Blood & Plunder Plastic Sailor Model Sprue

-• Dry-fit everything as you go BEFORE you put glue or cement on.
+• Dry-fit everything as you go, BEFORE putting glue or cement on.
 It’s easy to think you know how parts align, only to be wrong and flounder a bit.

 • Glue the legs to the torso first.
 Then glue the miniature to the base so you have something else to grip while working with the rest of the model.

 • Hats are NOT 100% interchangeable.
-Several minis have “knobs” on their heads you can remove to help them fit, but sometimes the contour of the heads don’t line up.
-But you can still swap things if you are careful.
+Several minis have “knobs” on their heads you can remove to help them fit, but even then sometimes the contour of the heads doesn’t line up.
+It will take a little more work, but you can still swap things carefully.

-• If you assembling models with two-handed muskets or other weapons it is often easiest to do a juggling act and glue both shoulders and the hand at the same time to make sure you can align everything properly.
+• If you assembling models with two-handed muskets or other weapons, don’t glue one arm and one hand and let it dry before doing the other.
+The alignments aren’t perfect, so you will have to do a juggling act and glue both shoulders and the hand at the same time to make sure you can align everything properly.
+This is another reason the Tamiya plastic cement trumps superglue.
+You have a longer work time and it doesn’t stick to your hands.

-• If using harpoons/boarding pikes you want to make sure your mini is on the base before putting the arms on and weapons in their hands.
+• If using boarding pikes you want to make sure your mini is on the base before putting the arms on and weapons in their hands.

-• It will keep you from accidentally gluing arms in positions that are too low to fit the spear above the height of the base.
+• his It will keep you from accidentally gluing arms and weapons in positions that are too low to fit the spear above the height of the base.

-• It allows you to rest the bottom of the spear on the base for added stability.
+• Having the base in place allows you to rest the bottom of the spear on the base for added stability.

 Instructions and Tracking Sprue Contents

 • As you are assembling your minis, write notes on your instructions.
 Write the letters “A”, “B”, and “C”, etc near each of the parts in the sets that you are using when putting the specific model together.
-That will help you keep track of which bits you’ve already used in the past so you don’t make a bunch of duplicates.
+Since you have 4 sprues of minis, it will help you keep track of which bits you’ve already used in the past so you don’t make a bunch of duplicates.
+If you end up buying more minis later this gives a handy reference for long-term.

-• If you managed to lose your instructions, they are available as a free download in the Firelock Games DLC section.
+• If you managed to lose your instructions, the assembly instructions for all of the plastic minis are available as a free download in the Firelock Games DLC section.

-• You can get a full breakdown of what is on each sprue in our Complete Guide to Raise the Black Plastic Miniature Sprues.
+• If you are curious about the parts available in the misc kits, you can get a full breakdown of what is on each sprue in our Complete Guide to Raise the Black Plastic Miniature Sprues.

 What Weapons Should I Take on the 2-Player Maynard & Blackbeard Starter Kit?